JerryYan97/Taichi_GNN/README.md

 ## how to use network

+* This project depends on two pre-compiled platform dependent files: src/Utils/a.so and src/Utils/JGSL_WATER.xxx.so.
+Please remember to replace them with your own version if current ones are not work.

 * pdfix.py is the file that I use to genertae pd data, be careful to set the max iteration to be 50 and the self.m_weight_positional = 10000000.0

 * pn2.py is the file that I use to genertae data, you can set the 'animation frame(current: 50)' and animation series(current: 20).
 There is a boolean variable to control where to put into the output file (Outputs for training data, Outputs_T for testing data).